GitShayan/calculator/README.md

 # calculator
-simple and buggy calculator that can handle unlimited input argument
+simple and buggy bash calculator that can handle unlimited input argument